Chef Mitchell preparing Garlic Herb Parmesan Bread

 Storage Tips

-To store Garlic Herb Parmesan Bread, wrap it in plastic wrap or place it in an airtight container.
-Keep it at room temperature for up to 5 days or in the fridge for longer freshness.
-If freezing, ensure it is well-wrapped to prevent freezer burn.
+To store Garlic Herb Parmesan Bread, wrap it tightly in plastic wrap or foil and keep it in the refrigerator for up to 4 days.
+You can also freeze it for longer storage, ensuring it's well-wrapped to prevent freezer burn.

 Serving Suggestions